International Law and Religion Moot Court

 Official Rules of the Competition

-The Organizing Committee of the Competition (hereafter Committee) shall be responsible for all organizational matters concerning the Competition and shall supply and distribute all necessary information to the participating teams.
+The Organizing Committee of the Competition (hereafter Organizing Committee) shall be responsible for all organizational matters concerning the Competition and shall supply and distribute all necessary information to the participating teams.

 The Competition is open to all law students enrolled in law schools around the world.
 Each team member must be a law student who have not completed studies, exams or apprenticeships sufficient to enable them to practice law in their respective jurisdiction.

-The Committee will interpret, apply and enforce these rules for the Competition.
+The Organizing Committee will interpret, apply and enforce these rules for the Competition.
 The Center will also be responsible for managing the Competition and addressing all concerns that may arise.
-Any concerns regarding the Competition shall be brought to the attention of the Center at email@example.com.
+Any concerns regarding the Competition shall be brought to the attention of the Center at firstname.lastname@example.org.

-II.
+III.
 STRUCTURE OF THE COMPETITION

 The competition will be structured according to this format: